csev/dj4e/assn/dj4e_install4.md

     workon django4

-Lets make sure that your django was installed successfully with the following command:
+Lets make sure that your django was installed successfully and you are running the rght version of Python with the following commands:

+    python --version
+    # This should show something like Python 3.9.5
     python -m django --version
     # This should show something like 4.0.7